 It’s made to fit one kayak which loads from back to front on any vehicle.
 Just get the front of your kayak up on it and slide the rest on.
-There’s a sliding roller on the back of the mount which helps you slide the kayak up on to the rack.
+The felt-lined rear saddles allows the kayak to slide smoothly across the saddles and protect the hull from scratches and abrasion.

 Then strap the whole thing down with the two included quick straps.
 The entire rack can support up to 75 pounds.

 One note right off the bat: this kayak carrier will only support kayaks up to 30” wide.
 Sea kayak users rejoice!
 This one is for you.